Skip to Content

 Domestic violence is commonly charged by alleging a violation of either Penal Code Section 273.5(a) or Section 243(e)(1).

 A charge under Section 273.5(a) can be either a felony or a misdemeanor.
-This crime alleges that a “corporal injury” was inflicted which resulted in a “traumatic condition” upon the victim.
-A “traumatic condition” is defined as a wound or injury, whether that be serious or minor.
-The victim has to be related in some manner to the defendant-- there is a full list explaining what types of relationships qualify for this charge in the Penal and Family Codes.
+This violation alleges that a “corporal injury” was inflicted, resulting in a “traumatic condition” upon the victim.
+A “traumatic condition” is defined as a wound or injury, whether serious or minor.
+The victim has to be related in some manner to the defendant—there is a full list explaining what types of relationships qualify for this charge in the Penal and Family Codes.

-A charge under Section 243(e)(1) can be charged only as a misdemeanor.
-This crime alleges that a "simple battery" occurs against the victim.
-A "simple battery" occurs when the victim is touched in a harmful or offensive manner—there does not need to be an injury caused.
+A charge under Section 243(e)(1) can only be charged as a misdemeanor.
+This violation alleges that a "simple battery" occurs against the victim.
+A "simple battery" occurs when the victim is touched in a harmful or offensive manner—no injury needs to result.
 The victim has to be related in some manner to the defendant—there is a full list explaining what types of relationships qualify for this charge in the Penal and Family Codes.

 • Informal probation length of three years